 Efficient migration management shall include effective forecasting and analytical work.
 This enables state institutions not only to deal with the challenges related to migration in the most efficient way, but also to prevent some of those challenges.
 Therefore, migration related risks should be permanently monitored and analysed.
 The Georgian Government has started the work related to establishment of an efficient migratory risk monitoring system; however, it should be finalised, piloted and evaluated in order to be fully functional.
 For this, regional exchange and cooperation is extremely important as well, in particular, among Eastern Partnership countries.

-Moreover, it is important to further support the implementation of the State Migration Strategy of Georgia and its action plans, in particular, in the area of sustainability of the visa liberalisation benchmarks.
-Support in development of a new migration strategy is another area where support is still needed.
-This is particularly important when it comes to migration research, data collection and analysis as a basis for evidence based policy.
+Moreover, it is important to further support the implementation of the Migration Strategy of Georgia and its action plans, in particular, in the area of sustainability of the visa liberalisation benchmarks. in development of a new migration strategy is another area for action.
+This is particularly important when it comes to.
 In this way, efficient implementation of the migration strategy ensures that legal and institutional changes in the field of migration and mobility introduced during the implementation of the VLAP will be sustained and further strengthened.

 Georgian diaspora plays a very important role being a source of trust for Georgian citizens migrating abroad.
 However, it is important to gradually reinforce this potential in order to enable recognised and officially registered Georgian diaspora organisations to act as information agents and consultative bodies for the Georgian migrants abroad.
 In other words, this change would contribute to consular services already now provided by the Georgian representatives abroad; however, there are clear evidences that Georgian migrants show more trust in diaspora organisations rather than state institutions.
 Thus, strengthening of the capacities of diaspora groups in EU MS will highly contribute to legal migration and abiding by the rules of visa-free movement.